DueWesternersProgramming/FLL-Music-Project/README.md

 git clone https://github.com/DueWesternersProgramming/FLL-Music-Project.git

+If you are running a linux distribution, you will need to install the library libasound2-dev An example of installing this library is `sudo apt install libasound2-dev -y` This package uses the ALSA system for audio volume control on Linux.

 Install prerequisites using pip, preferably in a new environment:
 `pip install -r requirements.txt`

-If you are running a linux distribution, you will need to install the library libasound2-dev An example of installing this library is `sudo apt install libasound2-dev -y`

 Run the *Main.py* file to start the application.
 The controller tab will house all if your controllers to start the timer and fade the volume.
 Full screen